opallios/elsa/README.md

 ODE
 ===================
 This forked branch is for Opallios distribution of ELSA, ODE.
 [ELSA](https://github.com/mcholste/elsa) is a log management and analytical system.
-Some of the key changes so far include, running Starman as the default http server, fixes in install script to be more reliable, adding http server watchdog.
-ODE 0.1 can be installed either as packages or image.
+Some of the key changes so far include, running Starman as the default http server, new charting, integration with fluentd, debian and rpm packages, adding http server watchdog.
+ODE 0.3 can be installed either through package or image.
 Please refer to [opalliosode.org](http://www.opalliosode.org) for more details on ODE.

 Getting Started
 -------------
-The latest release of ODE is, **ODE 0.1**.
-This first ODE release has been tested and verified on four different linux flavors using the standard packaging, deb and rpm.
+The latest release of ODE is, **ODE 0.3**.
+This ODE release has been tested and verified on four different linux flavors using the standard packaging, deb and rpm.

 ### <i class="icon-file"></i> ODE Installation